Camera phone: Camera as an interaction device

 The cameras of smartphones are used as input devices in numerous research projects and commercial applications.
 A commercially successful example is the use of QR codes attached to physical objects.
 QR codes can be sensed by the phone using its camera and provide an according link to related digital content, usually a URL.
 Another approach is using camera images to recognize objects.
 Content-based image analysis is used to recognize physical objects such as advertisement posters to provide information about the object.
 Hybrid approaches use a combination of un-obtrusive visual markers and image analysis.
 An example is to estimate the pose of the camera phone to create a real-time overlay for a 3D paper globe.

 Some smartphones can provide an augmented reality overlay for 2D objects and to recognize multiple objects on the phone using a stripped down object recognition algorithm as well as using GPS and compass.
 A few can translate text from a foreign language.

 Auto-geotagging can show where a picture is taken, promoting interactions and allowing a photo to be mapped with others for comparison.

-Smartphones can use their front camera (of lesser performance as compared to rear camera) facing the user for purposes like self-portraiture (selfie) and videoconferencing.